reevesba/2020_presidential_primary_poll/README.md

 # Abstract:
-The  effectiveness  of  opinion  polls  came  underscrutiny after the U.S. presidential election in 2016.
-Most pollsshowed Hillary Clinton as winning, but Donald Trump woninstead.
-This report takes real-time data to determine if opinionpolls, fundraising data, and advertising expenses truly predeter-mines how people will vote
+The  effectiveness of opinion polls came under scrutiny after the U.S. presidential election in 2016.
+Most polls showed Hillary Clinton as winning, but Donald Trump won instead.
+This report takes real-time data to determine if opinion polls, fundraising data, and advertising expenses truly predicts how people will vote.

 This project is done with R and ggplot.